sherpa/sherpa/docs/data/pha.rst

   True

-The "dependent axis" - so in this case, the counts - can be retrieved with the :py:meth:`~sherpa.astro.data.DataPha.get_dep` method, and we can see the difference the ``filter`` flag makes::
+The "dependent axis" - so in this case, the counts - can be retrieved with the :py:meth:`~sherpa.astro.data.DataPHA.get_dep` method, and we can see the difference the ``filter`` flag makes::

   >>> y1 = pha.get_dep()